kumu/docs/guides/controls/text-control.md

 **Example**

 ```
+@controls {
+  top {
     text {
       value: "Betweenness measures the number of times
       someone is on the shortest path between any two people.";
+    }
+  }
 }
 ```